-The Company is a Canadian based mineral exploration and development company, with a growth-oriented strategy focused on exploring and developing its Canadian mineral properties and potentially acquiring and developing additional advanced gold projects in the Americas.
+The Company is a Canadian based mineral exploration and development company, with a growth-oriented strategy focused on expanding its gold resources, developing its Canadian mineral properties and potentially acquiring additional advanced gold projects.
+Treasury Metals was created as a spin-off company of Laramide Resources Ltd. ("Laramide").

-The Company's flagship asset is the Goliath Gold Project (which was a spin-off from Laramide Resources Ltd), an advanced stage, high-grade gold deposit near Dryden, Ontario, with the potential for additional credits through silver, lead and zinc.
+The Company's flagship asset is the Goliath Gold Project, an advanced stage, high-grade gold deposit near Dryden, Ontario, with the potential for additional credits through silver, lead and zinc.
 Treasury Metals' Lara Polymetallic Project on Vancouver Island, British Columbia, is an advanced stage, polymetallic and high-grade zinc project with significant potential for more resources.
-In addition to these properties, the Company receives revenue from a net smelter royalty (the "NSR") from the sale of minerals from the Cerro Colorado gold mine operated by Sierra Minerals Inc. ("Sierra") and from the sale of timber.
+In addition to these properties, the Company receives revenue from a net smelter royalty (the "NSR") from the sale of minerals from the Cerro Colorado gold mine operated by Goldgroup Mining Inc (previously Sierra Minerals Inc. ("Sierra").
+The Company also receives proceeds from the sale of timber on several of its Ontario mineral properties.
 The Company's board of directors (the "Board") and management team include seasoned mining industry veterans, with proven track records in finding and developing high-quality assets and building shareholder value.